aprildfitness

 HORMONE & GROWTH SIGNALING

 Higher animal protein intake is associated with higher circulating IGF-1 levels compared with plant protein intake.
 Elevated IGF-1 has been associated in research with increased cancer risk.
-Plant-based dietary patterns are associated with lower IGF-1 levels and improved metabolic markers.

 METABOLISM & INSULIN SENSITIVITY